Dynamical Tropicalisation: Applications

 where $\bar{x} = x + S_{(H \cap \mathbb{Z}^n)}$ is the element in the quotient $S_{\mathbb{Z}^n/(H \cap \mathbb{Z}^n)}$.
 Applying $\frac{1}{m}\Phi^*_m$ on both sides of this equation preserves the mass in any compactification of $(\C^*)^n$, but by Equation~(\ref{eq:Kapranov_conv}) the left hand side becomes $dd^c \max \{\langle \alpha_{+} ,~.~ \rangle , \langle \alpha_{-} , ~.~ \rangle \}\circ \Log(z).$ \end{proof}

-\subsection{The genericity condition in $\P^n$}
+\subsection{The Genericity Condition in $\P^n$}

-Comparing our convergence results to Dinh and Sibony conjecture, we need to verify that there all the \emph{generic} algebraic subvarieties $Z\subseteq \mathbb{P}^n$ of a given degree have the same tropicalisation.
-Roberto Gualdi proposed a nice and intuitive explanation of this implication in codimension one: if we consider a homogeneous polynomial of degree $d$ in $\mathbb{P}^n,$ then all the coefficients are generically non-zero, which in turn, imposes the Newton polytope, hence the tropicalisation.
-The genericity condition in dynamical systems usually amounts to avoiding certain invariant sets.
-In Section~\ref{sec:trop-toric}, we observed that all the toric orbits are invariant under $\Phi_m$ and $\Phi_m^{-1},$ and the relation between the toric orbits and tropicalisation is already stated in the following proposition by Sturmfels and Tevelev. \begin{proposition}[{\cite[Proposition 3.9]{Sturmfels-Tevelev}}] Let $\Sigma$ be a complete (rational) fan in $N_{\R}$ and $Z$ be a $p$-dimensional subvariety of $(\C^*)^n.$ Assume that the closure $\overline{Z}\subseteq X_{\Sigma},$ does not intersect any of the toric orbits of $X_{\Sigma}$ of codimension greater than $p.$ Then, $\trop(Z)$ equals the union of all $p$-dimensional cones $\sigma\in \Sigma$ such that $\cO_{\sigma}$ intersects $\overline{Z}.$ \end{proposition}
+Comparing our convergence results to the conjecture of Dinh and Sibony, we need to verify that there all the \emph{generic} algebraic subvarieties $Z\subseteq \mathbb{P}^n$ of a given degree have the same tropicalisation.
+This implication, in fact, is the main result of main theorem of R\"{o}mer and Schmitz in \cite{Romer-Schmitz}.
+Roberto Gualdi proposed a nice and intuitive explanation of this implication in codimension one: if we consider a homogeneous polynomial of degree $d$ in $\mathbb{P}^n,$ then all the coefficients are generically non-zero, which in turn, imposes the Newton polytope, hence the tropicalisation (with respect to trivial valuation).
+The genericity condition in dynamical systems usually amounts to avoiding certain invariant sets of low dimension.
+In Section~\ref{sec:trop-toric}, we observed that all the toric orbits are invariant under $\Phi_m$ and $\Phi_m^{-1},$ and the relation between the toric orbits and tropicalisation is already stated in the following proposition by Sturmfels and Tevelev. \begin{proposition}[{\cite[Proposition 3.9]{Sturmfels-Tevelev}}] Let $\Sigma$ be a complete (rational) fan in $N_{\R}$ and $Z$ be a $p$-dimensional subvariety of $(\C^*)^n.$ Assume that the closure $\bar{Z}\subseteq X_{\Sigma},$ does not intersect any of the toric orbits of $X_{\Sigma}$ of codimension greater than $p.$ Then, $\trop(Z)$ equals the union of all $p$-dimensional cones $\sigma\in \Sigma$ such that $\cO_{\sigma}$ intersects $\bar{Z}.$ \end{proposition}

-To deduce that the genericity condition for an algebraic subvariety of $\P^n$ determines its tropicalisation, we will observe that the union of $p$-dimensional cones in $\P^n$ is the support of an \emph{extremal} fan.
-Recall that, \begin{itemize} \item [(a)] A positive tropical variety $\cC$ is called extremal if any decomposition $\cC = \cC_1 + \cC_2$ into positive tropical varieties implies that $\cC_1$ and $\cC_2$ are positive multiples of $\cC.$ In other words, $\cC$ generates an extremal ray in the cone of positively weighted tropical varieties.
-Note that for two tropical cycles $\cC_1, \cC_2$ the addition $\cC_1 + \cC_2$ is obtained by a common refinement of $|\cC_1|\cup |\cC_2|$ and addition of their corresponding weights. \item [(b)] A current $\sT$ in the cone of positive closed currents of bidimension $(p,p)$ on $X$ is called extremal, if any decomposition $\sT = \sT_1 +\sT_2$ in this cone implies that $\sT_1$ and $\sT_2$ are positive multiples of $\sT.$ In other words, $\sT$ generates an extremal ray in the cone of positive closed currents of bidimension $(p,p).$ \end{itemize}
+To deduce that the genericity condition for an algebraic subvariety of $\P^n$ determines its tropicalisation, we will observe that the union of $p$-dimensional cones in $\P^n$ is the support of a \emph{ strongly extremal} fan.
+Recall that \begin{definition} \begin{itemize} \item [(a)] A tropical variety $\cC$ is called \emph{strongly extremal} if the support of $\cC$ is can be uniquely weighted up to a multiple to become balanced.
+In other words, $\cC$ generates an extremal ray in the cone of positively weighted tropical varieties.